n-grace-henry/MS-Thesis/progress_logs/11_progress_log.md

 Blowing these down and leaving at this step for today.

 Column purification and filtration on the 4 replicates.
 Blowing these down and leaving this here.

+## 2023-11-06
+Doing liquid-liquid extraction and finishing up the 7 samples that I derivitized on friday.